Indoor Air Quality in Multifamily Housing

 Multifamily buildings pose unique indoor air quality (IAQ) challenges because pollutants may move from unit to unit and residents have limited ability to make changes to the building structure itself.

 Comprehensive Indoor Air Quality in Multifamily Buildings

-- Savings Plus Health Indoor Air Quality Guidelines for Multifamily Building Upgrades.
-New EPA guidance for everyone involved in energy and other building upgrades in mutlifamily housing.
+- Energy Savings Plus Health Indoor Air Quality Guidelines for Multifamily Building Upgrades.
+New EPA guidance for everyone involved in energy and other building upgrades in multifamily housing.